arielf/cuts/README.md

 allows half-ranges like `-N` to mean "up to Nth field", for example `-3` implies `1-3` (a small saving of a single character when typing).
-Since `cuts` has to support negative offsets which are much more improtant, IMHO, full ranges are required.
+Since `cuts` has to support negative offsets which are much more important, IMHO, full ranges are required.

 ### Input flexibility & tolerance to missing data